skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

-Our estimate of the invariable plane, by contrast, is a mere average that changes — at least slightly — every time we discover a new trans-Neptunian object, asteroid, or comet.
+Our estimate of the invariable plane, by contrast, is a mere average that changes — at least slightly — every time we discover a new asteroid, comet, or trans-Neptunian object.
-So the Earth’s own orbit remains the best basis for a coordinate system oriented to the Solar System.
+So the Earth’s own orbit winds up being the most pragmatic choice for a coordinate system oriented to the Solar System.

  | **Ecliptic Coordinates**
- | *xy*-plane: Ecliptic plane
+ | *xy*-plane: Ecliptic plane (plane of Earth’s orbit)
  | *x*-axis: March equinox
  | *z*-axis: North ecliptic pole
  | ↕ Latitude ±90° above or below the ecliptic